Norman C. Paine

-Norman Carr Paine (January 6, 1893 – February 13, 1955) was an American football and basketball player and coach, college athletics administrator, and physician.
-He served as the head football coach at Baylor University (1913), the University of Arkansas (1917–1918), and Iowa State University (1920), compiling a career college football coaching record of 16–11–3.
+Norman Carr Paine (January 6, 1893 – February 13, 1955) was an American college football and college basketball player and coach, athletics administrator, and physician.
+He served as the head football coach at Baylor University (1913), the University of Arkansas (1917–1918), and Iowa State University (1920), compiling a career college football head coaching record of 16–11–3.
 Paine was also the head basketball coach at Baylor during the 1913–14 season, tallying a mark of 1–8.
 He was the athletic director at Baylor from 1913 to 1914.
 Paine later practiced medicine in Los Angeles County, California.

 Early life and playing career

 Paine was a native of Chicago, Illinois.
 He attended Wendell Phillips Academy High School and played football there as a tackle.
 He then moved on to the University of Chicago, where he played for the Chicago Maroons football team under Amos Alonzo Stagg.
 In his first year at the university, Paine played as a guard on the freshman football team.
 He made the varsity football team as sophomore and played guard and defensive halfback.
 As a junior and senior he was the starting quarterback for the Maroons.
 Paine was also a member of the Chicago Maroons men's basketball team.